 For Valaisans, the midday meal remains the mainstay.
 Locals gather at a bistro for a hearty plat chaud (warm meal) that includes meat, vegetable or pasta, and salad for under 20 SF.
-The evening meal is lighter, perhaps comprising an assiette (platter) of cheese and cold cuts shared by the table, accompanied by another bread basket and fruit.
-Keep in mind that most eateries do
+The evening meal is lighter, perhaps comprising an assiette (platter) of cheese and cold cuts shared by the table, accompanied by bread and fruit.
+Keep in mind that most eateries do not offer continuous

 Multiple dining options can share the same entrance and kitchen.
 A brasserie, or Stübli, is the homey casual section just inside the doorway, with paper place mats, straightforward dishes, and lively conversation.
 The quieter salle à manger (dining room) has tables dressed in linen and a carte (menu) of multicourse meals and more complicated preparations.
 If cheese specialties are served, a carnotzet, a cozy space in the cellar or a corner away from main dining, is designated to confine the aroma and foster conviviality.